Leasing Superminis - all you need to know

 Most of the models come in three and five door options so think about what works best for you but do remember these cars aren’t always huge on space so if you have a pushchair to fit in the boot or growing teenagers, just do a bit of research with space.
-Some (such as the Ford Fiesta) have plenty of space on offer but the VW Polo, for example is more compact.

 Regularly driving long distances?

 If you are going to be driving regular long distances in a Supermini just remember it’s not built as a comfortable tourer – we’re not saying you’ll be driving a bone shaker but not all Superminis may not cruise a motorway like a larger car would.

 Some of the Superminis do offer performance models – the John Cooper Works Mini for example is an awesome little care – but remember you’ll pay a premium for these models.
 The entry level cars which offer fantastic value for money aren’t going to be packing huge power under the bonnet.

 Leasing a supermini doesn’t necessarily mean you’ll be scaling back on features.
 Whilst superminis are going to be cheaper to run that their larger counterparts, they do share many of the same high tech features and technology.
 Check the features list when leasing to see what’s included.

 How much will leasing a super mini cost?

 We’ve used an example of a current leasing offer available from LittleGreenCarLeasing on the Ford Fiesta 1.0 Ecoboost 125 Zetec 3-door hatchback

 For a personal lease including maintenance contract (which ensures no nasty surprises with maintenance costs during your lease period) based on 8,000 miles a year and a 9 months up front and then a further 47 months the monthly cost is £175.38

 Road fund licence (road tax) is included and you won’t need to worry about an MOT on your fully maintained new lease car.